schmaustech/acm-hypershift-blog/README.md

 service-ca                                 4.10.26   True        False         False      4m41s
 storage                                    4.10.26   True        False         False      4m43s
 ~~~

+Further we can also look at the running pods on our kni21 cluster:

 ~~~bash
 $ oc get pods -A --kubeconfig=kubeconfig-kni21